- Funding the cooperation

 - Special institutions

-- Cooperation in the EU context
+- Cooperation at EU level

 The Federal Ministry of Education and Research (BMBF) supports the cooperation of German institutions with Hungarian partners with various funding announcements.

 Please get in touch if you have additional questions about the support services provided by the International Bureau.